 Kelowna’s four-season playground turns into a winter wonderland come December, with the snow-covered mountains surrounding the city home to all sorts of outdoor adventures.

-Less than an hour from downtown sits Big White Ski Resort, which offers an array of winter activities, including Alpine and Nordic skiing, fat biking, snowshoeing, and ice skating on Canada’s highest outdoor skating rink.
+Less than an hour from downtown sits Big White Ski Resort, which offers various winter activities, including Alpine and Nordic skiing, fat biking, snowshoeing, and ice skating on Canada’s highest outdoor skating rink.
 Those new to skiing and snowboarding can take advantage of the resort’s beginner lessons, while experienced skiers and boarders can set out on 118 designated Alpine trails.
 The resort also offers Adaptive Ski Programs for guests with physical, cognitive, and sensory challenges, thanks to its partnership with People in Motion.

 Outside of Vernon, just over an hour from Kelowna, is SilverStar Mountain Resort, with its European-inspired village where you’ll find several dining and shopping options.
 Along with 132 marked Alpine runs, SilverStar is also home to a vast network of groomed Nordic trails.
 For a unique experience, check out the resort’s Snow Cat Tours, including a trip to Paradise Camp, located on the backside of the mountain, to enjoy a 3-course, lantern-lit dinner.